OctopusDeploy/docs/docs/deploying-applications/certificates/wildfly-certificate-import.md

 Elytron is the new security subsystem introduced with WildFly 11 and JBoss EAP 7.1.
 All previous versions of WildFly and JBoss EAP use what is referred to as the "legacy" security system.
 :::

-The `Elytron KeyStore name` defines the name of the Elytron Key Store in application servers that support the `Elytron` subsystem.
+The `Elytron key store name` defines the name of the Elytron Key Store in application servers that support the `Elytron` subsystem.
 If left blank, this value defaults to `OctopusHttpsKS`.

-The `Elytron KeyManager name` defines the name of the Elytron Key Manager in application servers that support the `Elytron` subsystem.
+The `Elytron key manager name` defines the name of the Elytron Key Manager in application servers that support the `Elytron` subsystem.
 If left blank, this value defaults to `OctopusHttpsKM`.

-The `Elytron Server SSL Context name` defines the name of the Elytron SSL Context name in application servers that support the `Elytron` subsystem.
+The `Elytron server SSL context name` defines the name of the Elytron SSL Context name in application servers that support the `Elytron` subsystem.
 If left blank, this value defaults to `OctopusHttpsSSC`.

 :::hint
 You can find more information of the Elytron subsystem components in the [WildFly documentation](https://docs.jboss.org/author/display/WFLY/Using+the+Elytron+Subsystem#UsingtheElytronSubsystem-onewayapps).